Version Control with Git

 git add experiment_1.txt

-Exercise: Create experiment_2.txt and experiment_3.txt.
-Stage both the files together.
+Exercise: Create experiment_2.txt and experiment_3.txt and stage both files.

 Solution